RKeaves/unit3d-backup-restore/README.md

 ### 5.1 Optional: Reinstall Dependencies and Rebuild Assets

-If your project relies on Node.js dependencies and a build step (using Bun), you can use the following command.
+If reinstalling Node.js dependencies and running a build process is part of your backup recovery, then execute the command below.

 Run this only if you do not have a valid node_modules folder or if your assets require rebuilding.